irabinovitch/jiradog/README.md

     }
 ```

-Using standard JSON syntax we are defining what information to poll from JIRA, how to process it, and what to name the metric in DataDog.
+Using standard JSON syntax we are defining what information to poll from JIRA, how to process it, and what to name the metric in Datadog.

 ### script-based filtering
 We use a jinja2/nunjucks style filtering with if/then statements.
 JQL currently doesn't support selecting fixVersions with a "~" (contains) or "LIKE" operator.
 To get around this, take a look at the `filter` key-value pair in this example data provider block: